Frequency-Domain Stochastic Modeling of Stationary Bivariate or Complex-Valued Signals: Stochastic Modeling of Coherency

 \subsection{Rotary coherency}

-Alternatively one may employ a model which specifies the coherence between rotary components $Z^+$ and $Z^-$.
-As we have chosen the two to be supported only on positive frequencies however, there can be no covariance between $d\Psi_{Z^+}(\omega)$ and $d\Psi_{Z^{-}}(-\omega)$.
-Therefore in addition to specifying the variance of $\Psi_{Z^+}(\omega)$ and $\Psi_{Z^-}(\omega)$, corresponding to specifying the rotary spectra, we only need to model their covariance at the same frequency.
-The {\em rotary coherency} \citep{gonella1972rotary} is defined as
+We can alternatively specify a stochastic model for the coherency between rotary components $Z^+(t)$ and $Z^-(t)$.
+As we have chosen the two processes to be analytic, and thus supported only on positive frequencies, we only need to model the covariance between $d\Psi_{Z^+}(\omega)$ and $d\Psi_{Z^{-}}(\omega)$ for $\omega>0$.
+This is equivalent to the covariance between the increment processes of $d\Psi_{Z}(\omega)$ and $d\Psi^\ast_{Z}(-\omega)$, as can be seen from contrasting~\eqref{eq:CramerC} with \eqref{eq:CramerPM}.
+Therefore in addition to specifying the variance of $d\Psi_{Z^+}(\omega)$ and $d\Psi_{Z^-}(\omega)$, corresponding to specifying the rotary spectra $S_{++}(\omega)$ and $S_{--}(\omega)$, we only need to model their covariance at the same frequency, which corresponds to the rotary cross-spectrum given by

-where again $0\leq|\rho_{\pm}(\omega)|\leq1$.
-Taking equation~\eqref{eq:rotary_coherency} as a {\em model} for the rotary cross spectrum, we find he flexibility for $\rho_\pm(\omega)$ to vary across frequencies particularly useful.
-In oceanographic data, for example, it is unlikely that clockwise and anti-clockwise oscillations will be correlated identically at all frequencies---but at different frequencies we would expect a different mode of correlation, see e.g.~\cite{davis1981variability}.
-Another desirable aspect of the rotary model specification is that we can account for the possibility of different slopes governing the spectral decay across positive and negative frequencies.
-As we shall see later such would be extremely challenging to incorporate into the model for $X$ and $Y$, but considerably easier to incorporate for the complex-valued rotary decomposition.

-As in the Cartesian case, one may construct models for the coherence $\sigma_\pm(\omega)$ and group delay $\theta_\pm(\omega)$ comparable to equations~\eqref{eq:sigma} and \eqref{eq:theta}, with the difference that these functions now only need to be supported over positive frequencies.
-If we desire to model proper complex-valued series, we see from Table~\ref{Table:RealComplex} that we require that $S_{+-}(\omega)=0$ for $\omega\neq0$.
-Thus, a proper complex-valued time series has no rotary coherency at non-zero frequencies, which is an important interpretation of propriety.
-As an aside, we point out that if one desires to model a {\em non-zero-mean} proper time series, we must additionally ensure that $R_{ZZ}(0)$ vanishes; this is because $S_{+-}(\omega)=R_{ZZ}(\omega)$ only for $\omega \ne 0$.
-Modelling the rotary coherency can be used to formulate a test for impropriety, as is detailed later in Section~\ref{impropriety}.